yoannisj/craft-starter/README.md

     **Note**: the database specific docker-compose file will also override some of the environment variables populated in the php containers, so Craft CMS knows which database driver to use.

 4. Create a security key used for the project's crypotography, and assign it to the `SECURITY_KEY` environment variable.

-We recommend to use a random  alphanumeric string of 48 characters long.
+    **Note**: the security key must be shared on development, staging and production environments, so make sure you use a strong key from the start.
+We recommend to use a random  alphanumeric string of 48 characters long, which you can generate using a a service such as https://passwordsgenerator.net/.

 5. Enable local HTTPS and virtual hostname (optional)